freegs-plasma/freegs/README.md

 $ python example-fixedboundary.py

-This solves a fixed boundary problem, in which the square edges of the domain are fixed.
+This example solves a fixed boundary problem, in which the square edges of the domain are fixed.
 The plasma pressure on axis and plasma current are fixed.

 $ python example-freeboundary.py